 - standing water will not undermine roads or septic systems.

 It often is cost-prohibitive to exclude beavers from ponds, lakes, or impoundments.
-Protect valuable trees near waterways by encircling them with hardware cloth, woven wire, or other metal (Figure 6).
+Protect valuable trees near waterways by encircling them with hardware cloth, woven wire, or other metal (see below).

 Photo by Stephen M. Vantassel.

 Construction of concrete spillways or other permanent structures may reduce the impact of beavers.
 A variety of techniques are available to protect culverts from obstruction by beaver dams, including fences.

 No frightening devices are effective for the control of beavers.

 No chemical repellents are registered for management of beavers.
 Some trees may be protected by applying a mixture of 8 ounces of fine sand (30 mil, 70 mil, or mason sand) to 1 quart of oil or latex paint.
 Protect tree bark from the ground to a height of 4 feet.
 Stir the mixture frequently to keep the sand in solution.
 The color of the paint is a personal preference.
 Avoid painting young trees less than 6 feet tall.
 Opinions on the efficacy of this technique are mixed.

 No toxicants are registered for the control of beavers.